 - Place in the freezer.

-For example, if you choose not to use (or if you don't have) poultry meats available this recipe offers cooked eggs as an alternative.
-Organic eggs are easier to come by for some and friendlier to your wallet as well.
+For example, suppose you choose not to use (or don’t have) poultry meats available.
+In that case, this recipe offers cooked eggs as an alternative.
+In addition, organic eggs are easier to come by for some and friendlier to your wallet.

 For this delicious meal, you will need the following items: